How to Succeed:

 Control your assignments.

 - On almost every application you submit, our job portal requires a write-in confirmation that you understand the job’s requirements.
 Since this is an open text field, you can add brief requests to your application.
 In the example below, the applicant plans to complete a restaurant shop and a car wash shop in the same area on the same day.
-When a Customer Impact administrator assign shops, they happily consider these notes, and will meet requests to the best of their ability.
+When a Customer Impact administrator assigns shops, they happily consider these notes, and will meet requests to the best of their ability.
 You don’t have to cross your fingers and hope for the best!
 Use this simple communication resource to ensure that you are assigned to your expected location roster.

 Do your research.